NgrDavid/device.cameracontroller/README.md

 ## Harp Camera Controller ##

-This is a multiplexer device that allows an analog input signal to be forwarded to several output channels.
-It allows to forward an audio signal to a single speaker or a combination of speakers.
-The configuration of speakers can be predefined by software or by using a set of digital inputs.
+This device allows to trigger up to 2 cameras at a predefined frequency pulse or 2 servo motors.
+Connect cameras to CAM0 TRIG and CAM1 TRIG ports.

 ![HarpCameraController](Pics/cameracontroller.png)